Haptictourneys/gamebattlestats/readme.md

-# gamebattlestats
-GameBattleStats Ladders &amp; Tournaments Script
+# GameBattleStats Ladders &amp; Tournaments Script

-# installation
+# Installation
 First of all you need to install git on your host then run this command:

 ...